 - The presence of at least four other symptoms that are associated with loss or changes in function, including changes or problems with eating or sleeping, self-image, memory, concentration or energy levels

 Who can suffer from depression?

 Any person can suffer from depression, and the illness doesn't discriminate or avoid people simply because of their faith.
 In fact, Christians who are suffering from depression may take these emotions and compound them with guilt because they feel their faith isn't strong enough to draw them out of the depression.
+These feelings may further impede seeking help because of the shame.
 In reality, depression can be a chemical issue in your body or stem from a variety of medical or mental health issues.
 If positive thinking and prayer wiped out all depression, it wouldn't be nearly as frightening and difficult to deal with.